 Chinchillas also prefer to stay clean and dry, while guinea pigs are careless.

-Piggies are messy eaters and they tend to flip their water bowls, so you will need to take care of their bedding and clean their cage quite often.
+Piggies are messy eaters and they tend to flip their water bowls, so you’ll need to take care of their bedding and clean their cage quite often.

 Can Chinchillas Eat Guinea Pig Food?

-Although the primary diet of both species is the same, they still differ in their needs.
+Although the primary diet of both species is similar, they still differ in their needs.
+As discussed, guinea pigs can’t synthesize vitamin C on their own, so their food must contain vitamin C supplementation.

-Either pet you choose, you would be happy if you spend a lot of time with your pet.
+It’s not a good idea to share their food.
+Whichever pet you choose, you’ll be happiest if you spend a lot of time with them.

 Should I Get a Guinea Pig or Chinchilla For My Kids?